H2Sxxa/Scala3Std/README.md

 # Scala3Std

-1.12.2 Minecraft Forge Scala3 Runtime Provider.
+1.12.2 Minecraft Forge Scala 3 Runtime Provider.

-If you are using CleanRoom, please consider to add [CleanRoomMC/Scalar](https://github.com/CleanroomMC/Scalar) to dependencies to provide language adapter.
+If you are using CleanRoomLoader, please consider to use [CleanRoomMC/Scalar](https://github.com/CleanroomMC/Scalar) to provide Scala language adapter.

 ## How it works?